When Kelly Preston first met John Travolta, he swept her right off her feet, no airplane or gravity-defying dance moves required.

 And, of course, there was all the flying.

 "I'll be sitting there [at home in Florida] doing something really normal with the kids and then all of a sudden I hear, 'Whoosh!' and see the lights of the airplane and he's like, 'Honey, I'm home!'"
-Preston told Health magazine in 2011.
+Preston told Health.
 (The family's home in Ocala, Fla., is in a gated community for aviators, where there's room for residents to park their planes.)

-"Jett was the most wonderful son that two parents could ever ask for and lit up the lives of everyone he encountered," Preston and Travolta said in a statement at the time.
+"Jett was the most wonderful son that two parents could ever ask for and lit up the lives of everyone he encountered," his parents said in a statement at the time.
 "We are heartbroken that our time with him was so brief.
 We will cherish the time that we had with him for the rest of our lives."

 In his memory they started the Jett Travolta Foundation to provide assistance to children with disabilities.